drlukeallen/CDOH-policy-implementation/README.md

 *Data and code not to be used or cited without permission of authors*

-1. Stata dta and do files with 'cpii' prefix contain panel data and code to produce Corporate Financial Influence Index (using SEM latent factor analysis).
+1. Stata dta and do files with 'cfii' prefix contain panel data and code to produce Corporate Financial Influence Index (using SEM latent factor analysis).
 2. The xls file contains the Corporate Financial Influence Index (CFII).
 3. Stata dta and do files with 'comm' prefix contain panel data and code to produce all regression results.